AI

 • Context window optimization: Cursor selectively includes code fragments to maximize relevance while minimizing token usage.
 For instance, it prioritizes recently modified sections while excluding irrelevant parts of the codebase.

-Diagram of Cursor's multi-model architecture showing three components: a Context System (vector embeddings, relevance scoring, token efficiency, selective code fragment inclusion), a Primary Reasoning Model (Claude 3.5/3.7 Sonnet for interpreting requirements and planning changes with strong reasoning but no direct coding), and an Apply Model (fine-tuned Llama3-70B optimized for precise code changes with smaller context window and limited reasoning).
+Diagram showing Cursor’s multi-model architecture: a Context System that handles vector embeddings, relevance scoring, and context window optimization, and two models beneath it—a Primary Reasoning Model for planning changes and an Apply Model optimized for precise code edits with a smaller context window.

 Coming back to the key insight that transformed my workflow: the model that understands your task is not the same model that writes your code, i developed strategies to manage the context disconnect where the reasoning model might comprehend the full requirements, but the apply model operates with limited information, and the existing context systems are unable to bridge this gap.